-One of the major advantages of HughesNet service is that it is available everywhere.
+As we pointed out in our HughesNet review, one of the major advantages of HughesNet service is that it is available everywhere.
 Wherever you live in the United States, you can get HughesNet internet service.
-With cable or fiber internet, service is limited to areas with the right infrastructure — if the right cables aren’t running to your neighborhood, you’ll be out of luck.
+With cable or fiber internet, ISP service areas are limited to areas with the right infrastructure — if the right cables aren’t running to your neighborhood, you’ll be out of luck.
 This factor does not hinder satellite service.
 If you have a clear view of the southern sky, you can get satellite internet.

 HughesNet arranges their internet plans a little differently from what you might be used to from cable or fiber.
 HughesNet offers its plans by data caps, rather than by speed.
 All HughesNet packages come with the same speed: up to 25 Mbps.
 Hughesnet data caps range from 10-50 GB a month.
 For a streamer, that’s not a lot of data.
 Luckily, Hughesnet won’t charge you data overage fees.
 Instead, your speed will slow down until your next billing cycle.
 You can buy data tokens, or extra data, to get around the slowdown — though you should be aware that this can get expensive.